European Parliament declares Russia a state sponsor of terrorism | Law-Order

 European Parliament declares Russia a state sponsor of terrorism

-The European Parliament on Wednesday designated Russia as a state sponsor of terrorism, arguing Moscow's military strikes on civilian targets such as energy infrastructure, hospitals, schools and shelters violated international law.
+The European Parliament on Wednesday designated Russia a state sponsor of terrorism, arguing that its military strikes on Ukrainian civilian targets such as energy infrastructure, hospitals, schools and shelters violated international law.

 European lawmakers voted in favour of a resolution calling Russia a state sponsor of terrorism.
 The move is largely symbolic, as the European Union does not have a legal framework in place to back it up.
 At the same time, the bloc has already imposed unprecedented sanctions on Russia over its invasion of Ukraine.